-Spain investigated incident in North Korean Embassy
+Spain investigates incident in North Korean Embassy

 - Fire deaths rise to 71 ahead of Trump's California visit WATCH

+An Interior Ministry official who was also bound by customary rules of anonymity said the incident was “under investigation” and noted that North Korean authorities hadn’t filed any official complaint.

-Alejandro Cao de Benos, a tour guide and North Korean government aide, told The Associated Press he heard about the stolen electronic equipment from embassy staff members.
+Alejandro Cao de Benos, a tour guide and aide to the North Korean government who often conducts tourism and cultural exchange programs in Pyongyang, told the AP that he had spoken to embassy staff who had told him that the assailants had taken computers and cellphones before escaping.

+“What I can say, the part of it that I’m sure about, is that this was a robbery,” Cao de Benos said.
+“I don’t have any other detailed information at the moment on what could have been the motive.”

+El Confidencial said police didn’t enter the embassy.
+The report also said that two vans left the embassy minutes after the police showed up.